Fernando Miranda (footballer)

-Fernando Miranda (born 14 October 1997) is an Argentine professional footballer who plays as a midfielder for Estudiantes de Buenos Aires, on loan from Ferro Carril Oeste.
+Fernando Miranda (born 14 October 1997) is an Argentine professional footballer who plays as a midfielder for Agropecuario.

 Career

 Miranda started his career with Ferro Carril Oeste, signing for their youth system in 2008.
 Alejandro Orfila promoted the midfielder into his senior squad during the 2018–19 Primera B Nacional campaign, selecting Miranda for his professional debut on 24 September 2018 during a defeat to Atlético de Rafaela.
 He featured in three further fixtures in 2018, which included his first start against Los Andes on 30 September.
-In January 2022, Miranda moved to Estudiantes de Buenos Aires on a one-year loan deal.
+In January 2022, Miranda moved to Estudiantes de Caseros on a one-year loan deal.
+The net year, he moved to Chile and joined on loan to Deportes La Serena in the Primera B.

+In 2024, he ended his contract with Ferro Carril Oeste and rejoined Estudiantes de Caseros.